nearform/initium-platform/docs/DEX_GITHUB_INTEGRATION.md

    * Homepage URL: any URL related to the app
    * Authorization callback URL: https://dex.kube.local:32000/callback

-2. Open registered app and generate a new client secret.
+2. Open the registered app and generate a new client secret.
 Registered application can be found under `Account Settings/Developer settings/Oauth Apps`.
 Save the GitHub client id and the GitHub client secret for later use.

 ## Configure Secrets
-1. Generate Kubelogin client secret which will be used for communication between Kubelogin and Dex
+1. Generate Kubelogin client secret that will be used for communication between Kubelogin and Dex
 2. Export prepared values as environment variables:
 ```bash
 export GITHUB_CLIENT_ID=[github-client-id]